ar5had/node-notes/README.md

 ##  Making modules

 For exporting a function, assign 'module.exports' that function.

 `module.exports = myFunkyFunction;`

 For importing a module, use 'require' method to load it into a variable.

 `var myFunkyFunctionModule = require(./myFunkyFunction)`

-Previous program that displays file names with desired ext in a directory using modules :
+Program that displays file names with desired ext in a directory using modules :

 myModule.js
 ``` js